SciViews/svUnit/README.md

 R should install all required dependencies automatically, and then it should compile and install **svUnit**.

-Latest devel version in source and Windows binaires formats also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svUnit/build/artifacts).
+Latest devel version of **svUnit** (source + Windows binaires for the latest stable version of R at the time of compilation) is also available from [appveyor](https://ci.appveyor.com/project/phgrosjean/svUnit/build/artifacts).

 ## Usage